 1/2 cup dried chickpeas

 1 medium onion, finely chopped

 1 teaspoon salt

 Oil, for frying

-Soak beans overnight in water.
+Soak fava beans and chickpeas overnight in water.
 Drain and rinse.
-Preheat oil to 350 F. 2 inches of oil in a frying pan will suffice.
+Remove the skins.
+Preheat oil to 350 F; 2 inches of oil in a frying pan will suffice.
 We prefer to use vegetable or canola oil, but olive oil can be used also.

 Place beans in food processor and blend.
 Add remaining ingredients to form a thick paste-like consistency.
 If too thick, add 1 tablespoon of water at a time until desired consistency.

 Remove falafel mixture from processor.
 Spoon falafel into hot oil by the tablespoon.
 Fry for about 2 minutes or until falafel is a golden brown color.
 Enjoy falafel by itself, or with hot pita bread with veggies, hummus, or tahini sauce.

 When frying, don't overcrowd the pan: fry in batches and make sure the oil temperature stays hot enough to fry the next batch.
 Remove the cooked falafel from the skillet and place it onto a plate or pan lined with paper towels to drain.